ericdagenais/AFNetworking-RubyMotion-Example/README.md

 [operation start];
 ```

-Therefore, the above should be written as to avoid problems:
+Therefore, the above should be written as the following to avoid problems:

 ``` ruby
 url = NSURL.URLWithString("http://api.twitter.com/1/statuses/public_timeline.json")